+If a forest project seeks renewal of its crediting period, then the Offset Project Operator or Authorized Project Designee must conform to the most recent version of the Compliance Offset Protocol.
+Any changes in the baseline that result from using the most recent version of the Compliance Offset Protocol that affect GHG emission reductions or removal enhancements from the previous crediting period will not result in invalidation or additional crediting.

 Issues Log.
 The offset verification team must keep a log of any issues identified in the course of offset verification services that may affect determinations of offset material misstatement and nonconformance.
 The issues log must identify the section of this article or Compliance Offset Protocol related to the nonconformance, if applicable, and indicate that the issues were corrected by the Offset Project Operator or Authorized Project Designee prior to completing the offset verification services.
+All correctable errors identified by the offset verification team, regardless of whether the Offset Project Operator or, if applicable, Authorized Project Designee, chooses to correct them in the Offset Project Data Report being verified, must appear in the Issues Log.
 Any other concerns that the offset verification team has with the preparation of the Offset Project Data Report must be documented in the issues log.
 The issues log must indicate whether the issues could have any bearing on offset material misstatement or conformance.

 An assessment of offset material misstatement is conducted for net GHG reductions and GHG removal enhancements achieved in a given Reporting Period relative to the project baseline in that Reporting Period in metric tons of CO2e.